 Library News and Activities

-Check out what we have going on during lockdown, as well as some useful links to some fun activities for you and your young ones.
+Check out what we have going on, as well as some useful links to some fun activities for you and your young ones.

 You could win a travel grant of £500, an invitation to the Borders Book Festival, and the chance to see your work in print.